Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

    ATW1=<Password>          => Set the WiFi AP password, if needed ATWC                     => Initiate the connection

-When the “RTSP stream enabled” message shown on console, it indicates that the RSTP server is already running.
+When the "RTSP stream enabled" message shown on console, it indicates that the RSTP server is already running.
 You can use VLC player to check the rtsp stream.
 For rtsp usage can refer to `VLC media player settings`_.

 MMF AT command